What is the Vocational Rehabilitation (VR) Program?

 You may be eligible for VR services if you meet all of the following requirements:

-Due to limited state funding, individuals determined eligible for the vocational rehabilitation program may be placed on a waitlist for services.
-The waitlist is designed to ensure that individuals who are most in need of vocational rehabilitation are able to receive VR services in a timely manner.
+Due to limited state funding, individuals determined eligible for VR may be placed on a waitlist for services.
+The waitlist is designed to ensure that individuals who are most in need receive VR services in a timely manner.

 How do I apply for the VR Program?